k0f1/configuring-linux-web-server/README.md

 `sudo apt-get update`
 `sudo apt-get install apache2`

-The visit your client to check if you have a working server by typing, `your_domain_name_or_ip_address`
+Then visit your client to check if you have a working server by typing, `your_domain_name_or_ip_address`
 This is the default web page for this server.